 BU-311: Supplementary Battery Raw Materials.
 Battery University BU-311: Supplementary Battery Raw Materials The battery uses diverse elements that are harvested from the earth’s crust.

 Ions are electrically charged atoms that have lost or gained electrons.
+The electrolyte of a battery consists of soluble salts, acids or other bases in liquid, gelled and dry formats as in polymer, as well as in solid ceramic and molten salts as in the Sodium-sulfur battery.
 BU-306: What do Separators Do?
 The building blocks of a battery are the cathode and anode, and these two electrodes are isolated by a separator.

 Battery Safeguards; Protection Circuits.
 Battery University BU-304: Why are Protection Circuits Needed?

-Lithium-ion The nominal voltage of lithium-ion is 3.60V/cell.
-Primary Batteries Last Updated 2015-09-16 *** Please Read Regarding Comments *** Comments Ian wrote: Serial and Parallel Battery Configurations and Information.
-Learn how to arrange batteries to increase voltage or gain higher load currents.
+Serial and Parallel Battery Configurations and Information.
+BU-302: Configuraciones de Baterías en Serie y Paralelo (Español) Learn how to arrange batteries to increase voltage or gain higher capacity.

 The large F cell for lanterns was introduced in 1896 and the D cell followed in 1898.
-With the need for smaller cells, the C cell followed in 1900, and the popular AA was introduced in 1907.
 A look at Old and New Battery Packaging.
 Discover familiar battery formats, some of which going back to the late 1800s.